cagix/cs6120/content/blog/2022-05-10-compcert/index.md

 4. $ S \vDash \text{Spec} \Rightarrow C \vDash \text{Spec} $
 5. $ S \mathtt{ safe} \Rightarrow C \mathtt{ safe} $

-These are not interchangeable, but the author explains how they relate to each other and points out features (such as transitivity) that they have in common.
+These are not interchangeable, but the author explains how they relate to each other and points out features, such as transitivity, that they have in common.
 For a taste, property 2 says that, if none of $S$'s possible behaviors are "wrong", then any behavior observed during the execution of $C$ must have also been observed during the execution of $S$.
 Property 3 additionally assumes that the programs and their execution environments are deterministic: when we say $S \Downarrow B$, the behavior $B$ is uniquely determined.
 Intuitively, property 3 says that, for all behaviors that are not "wrong", if $S$ demonstrates that behavior, so will $C$.
 This is the property that CompCert actually establishes in its proofs.
 The choice of property 3 makes sense:
 * CompCert does indeed work in a deterministic setting, so there is no need for it to deal with the messiness of nondeterministic behavior.
 * Establishing property 3 is easier than establishing some others: in a mechanized setting like Coq, one can `intro`duce (1) some specific behavior $B$, (2) the assumption $B \notin \mathtt{wrong}$, and (3) the assumption $S \Downarrow B$, and then perform structural induction on the execution of $S$.